membrane/api-gateway/distribution/examples/loadbalancing/3-client/README.md

 3. Open the URL http://localhost:4000/ in your browser.

     You will see a simple web app that counts how often it was called.
 There are 2 more endpoints of the same kind listening at port `4001` and `4002`.
-However it is possible that it will count twice a single connection, due to the browser checking for the favicon.
+However, it is possible that it will count twice a single connection, due to the browser checking for the favicon.

 4. Register a node on `localhost` on port `4000` by runing the `lbclient.sh/bat` script.